junhaiqi/centroAnno/misc/misc/README.md

 # Get Started

-We provide a script (Tested under python 3.10.9) to quickly analyze (usually a few seconds) the output of centroAnno.
+We provide a script (tested under python 3.10.9) to quickly analyze (usually a few seconds) the output of centroAnno.
 This script only needs the package matplotlib.
 ```bash
 # Install
 pip install matplotlib